 Today, Halloween is celebrated around the world—though in many different forms.
-Folkloric festivities vary from location to location (in the United States, for example, the holiday predominantly revolves around trick-or-treating in costume, while people in Germany prefer a festive lantern procession and the Irish celebrate with a festive cake) and most cultures have each put their own twist on traditions.
-Still, the special day remains beloved by spook-loving adults and treat-seeking children alike.
+Folkloric festivities vary from location to location, and most cultures have each put their own twist on traditions.
+The special day remains beloved by spook-loving adults and treat-seeking children alike.

 In the United States, Halloween predominantly revolves around trick-or-treating in costume, watching scary films, and celebrating with friends at festive costume parties.
 It is a time for people of all ages to don silly (or sexy) costumes and celebrate the spooky season.

 In Mexico and parts of Latin America, Día de Muertos (or Day of the Dead) is celebrated over the course of a few days.
 It includes ritual altars, surrounded by offerings.
 It is an annual celebration of the dead, paying respect to those who have passed.
 The days are filled with colorful decorations, as well as holiday-specific foods and drinks.